 Special to The Union

-WINTERS — When the opportunity to let their opponent rally Friday, the Warriors found another gear.
+WINTERS — When the opportunity to let their opponent rally came up Friday, the Winters Warriors found another gear.
 Colfax simply could not keep up.

-Jacob Lowrie uncorked a 59-yard touchdown pass to a wide-open Morgan Nicholas and Chaz Matthews added a 15-yard touchdown run to push the Winters High School football team past the Falcons for a 34-21 season-opening, non-league win at Dr. Sellers Field.
+Winters quarterback Jacob Lowrie uncorked a 59-yard touchdown pass to a wide-open Morgan Nicholas and Chaz Matthews added a 15-yard touchdown run to push the Warriors football team past the Falcons for a 34-21 victory at Dr. Sellers Field.

-“After they scored two touchdowns on us, we knew we had to step up,” said Matthews, a senior who gained 123 yards on 17 carries.
+“After they scored two touchdowns on us, we knew we had to step up,” said Matthews, a senior who gained 123 yards on 17 carries for Winters.
 “We knew we had to make adjustments.
 We knew we had to come together and play with heart and go from there.”

 That passion wowed Winters coach Daniel Ward.